Social Giving: The Fundraising Guide for Nonprofits

 Let’s get started.

-When considering how social giving is evolving, we have to discuss two main drivers: general innovation in fundraising overall, and innovation that occurred as a result of the COVID-19 pandemic.
+When considering how social giving is evolving, we have to discuss two main drivers: general innovation in fundraising overall, and innovation that occurred in recent years due to the COVID-19 pandemic.

 The Third Shift in Fundraising